JoaoAmadeu/CSharp-Style-Guide/README.md

 ## 1. Event

 ✔️ **Always** the name should be prefixed with `on`.
-         if invoked after its represented action, follow with a verb on simple past.
+        •  If invoked after its represented action, follow with a verb on simple past.
-         if invoked before or during its represented action, follow with a verb on present.
+        •  If invoked before or during its represented action, follow with a verb on present.
 ✔️ **Always** use `PascalCase`.
 ✔️ **Always** apply this same rules to `UnityEvent`;